dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 End Sub

 As you may expect, this statement creates a new workbook.
-In other words, it adds

-a new workbook to the Workbooks collection.
-After you execute this macro, a fresh

-workbook is the active workbook.
+In other words, it adds a new workbook to the Workbooks collection.
+After you execute this macro, a fresh workbook is the active workbook.

-Object events
+### 4.5.3 Object events

 This section briefly touches on one more topic that you need to know about: events.
 Objects respond to various events that occur.
-For example, when you're working in Excel and you activate a different workbook, a Workbook Activate event occurs.
+For example, when you’re working in Excel and you activate a different workbook, a Workbook Activate event occurs.
 You could, for example, have a VBA macro that is designed to execute whenever an Activate event occurs for a particular Workbook object.

 Excel supports many events, but not all objects can respond to all events.
-And some objects don't respond to any events.
-The only events you can use are those

-made available by the programmers of Microsoft Excel.
-The concept of an event

-becomes clear in Chapter 11 and also in Part 4.
+And some objects don’t respond to any events.
+The only events you can use are those made available by the programmers of Microsoft Excel.
+The concept of an event becomes clear in Chapter 11 and also in Part 4.

-Finding Out More
+## 4.6 Finding Out More

-Consider yourself initiated into the wonderful world of objects, properties, meth-

-ods, and events.
-You find out more about these concepts in the chapters that fol-

-low.
-If you just can't get enough, you may also be interested in three other excellent tools:
+Consider yourself initiated into the wonderful world of objects, properties, methods, and events.
+You find out more about these concepts in the chapters that follow.
+If you just can’t get enough, you may also be interested in three other excellent tools:

-» VBA's Help system

-» The Object Browser

-» Auto List Members
+VBA’s Help system The Object Browser Auto List Members

-Using VBA's Help system
+### 4.6.1 Using VBA’s Help system

-The VBA Help system describes every object, property, and method available to

-you, and also provides sample code.
-This is an excellent resource for finding out

-about VBA, and it's more comprehensive than any book on the market.
-But it's

-also very boring to read.
+The VBA Help system describes every object, property, and method available to you, and also provides sample code.
+This is an excellent resource for finding out about VBA, and it’s more comprehensive than any book on the market.
+But it’s also very boring to read.

-If you're using Excel 2013 or later, you must be connected to the Internet to use

-the VBA Help system (previous versions don't have this requirement).
-You can,

-however, download the VBA Help system from Microsoft's website.
-Do a web

-search for download excel vba documentation , and you'll find it.
+If you’re using Excel 2013 or later, you must be connected to the Internet to use the VBA Help system (previous versions don’t have this requirement).
+You can, however, download the VBA Help system from Microsoft’s website.
+Do a web search for download excel vba documentation, and you’ll find it.

-If you're working in a VBA module and want information about a particular object,

-method, or property, move the cursor to the word you're interested in and press

-F1.
-In a few seconds, you see the appropriate Help topic displayed in your web

-browser, complete with cross-references and perhaps even an example or two.
+If you’re working in a VBA module and want information about a particular object, method, or property, move the cursor to the word you’re interested in and press F1.
+In a few seconds, you see the appropriate Help topic displayed in your web browser, complete with cross-references and perhaps even an example or two.

-Figure 4-3 shows part of a screen from the VBA Help system — in this case, for a
+Figure 4-3 shows part of a screen from the VBA Help system — in this case, for a Worksheet object.

-Worksheet object.

 FIGURE 4-3:

-An example

-from VBA's

-Help system.
+An example from VBA’s Help system.

-Using the Object Browser
+### 4.6.2 Using the Object Browser

 The VBE includes another tool known as the Object Browser.
-As the name implies,

-this tool lets you browse through the objects available to you.
+As the name implies, this tool lets you browse through the objects available to you.
 To access the Object Browser, press F2 when the VBE is active (or choose View ➪ Object Browser).
-You

-see a window like the one shown in Figure 4-4.
+You see a window like the one shown in Figure 4-4.

 The drop-down list at the top contains a list of all currently available object libraries.
 Figure 4-4 shows All Libraries.
-If you want to browse through Excel's

-objects, select Excel from the drop-down list.
+If you want to browse through Excel’s objects, select Excel from the drop-down list.

-62 PART 2 How VBA Works with Excel

 FIGURE 4-4:

-Browsing for

-objects with the
+Browsing for objects with the Object Browser.

-Object Browser.

 The second drop-down list is where you enter a search string.
-For example, if you

-want to look at all Excel objects that deal with comments, type comment in the second field and click the Search button.
+For example, if you want to look at all Excel objects that deal with comments, type comment in the second field and click the Search button.
 (It has a pair of binoculars on it.)
-The Search Results window displays everything in the object library that contains the
+The Search Results window displays everything in the object library that contains the text comment.

-text comment.
 If you see something that looks like it may be of interest, select it and press F1 for more information online.

-Automatically listing properties
+### 4.6.3 Automatically listing properties and methods

-and methods

 Chapter 3 introduces you to a handy feature called Auto List Members.
 This feature provides a list of properties and methods as you type.
-Figure 4-5 shows an

-example for the Workbooks collection.
+Figure 4-5 shows an example for the Workbooks collection.

-FIGURE 4-5:

-The Auto List

-Members feature

-helps you identify
+FIGURE 4-5: The Auto List Members feature helps you identify properties and methods for an object.

-properties and

-methods for

-an object.

 After typing the dot after workbooks, the VBE volunteers to help by displaying a list of properties and methods for that collection.
-Typing the letter (like the letter c ), narrows the list to items that begin with that letter.
-With each letter you type,

-the VBE further narrows the list of choices.
-Highlight the item you need, press

-Tab, and voilà!
-You've eliminated some typing — and also ensured that the property or method was spelled correctly.
+Typing the letter (like the letter c), narrows the list to items that begin with that letter.
+With each letter you type, the VBE further narrows the list of choices.
+Highlight the item you need, press Tab, and voilà!
+You’ve eliminated some typing — and also ensured that the property or method was spelled correctly.